-On June 12, 1981—35 years ago today—Mel Brooks’s irreverent take on the course of human events opened in theaters.
-Though critics were thoroughly divided, History of the World, Part 1 grossed a respectable $31.6 million at the box office, and left countless viewers hungry for a sequel.
-These 11 footnotes should get you ready for a 35th anniversary screening.
+On June 12, 1981, Mel Brooks’s irreverent take on the course of human events opened in theaters.
+Though critics were thoroughly divided, History of the World, Part I grossed a respectable $31.6 million at the box office and left countless viewers hungry for a sequel (which is finally on the horizon).
+These 11 footnotes should get you ready for your next screening of this comedy classic.

 Twenty-two years after Your Show of Shows ended its run, Brooks expressed his gratitude to Caesar by giving him a major role in 1976’s Silent Movie.
 Brooks would cast the comic again in History of the World, this time as Chief Caveman, who has a zeal for music (and slapstick).

-Josephus, a quick-witted Ethiopian slave, is a principal character in the film’s Roman Empire segment.
+Josephus is a principal character in the film’s Roman Empire segment.
 Richard Pryor seemed perfect for the part and, to Brooks’s delight, he accepted the role.
-Unfortunately, though, a terrible accident kept him out of the movie.
-On June 9, 1980, less than a month after History of the World began production, the comic lit himself ablaze while freebasing cocaine and had to be hospitalized.
+Unfortunately, though, a terrible accident kept Pryor out of the movie.
+On June 9, 1980, less than a month after History of the World began production, the comic lit himself on fire while freebasing cocaine and had to be hospitalized.
 At the suggestion of Madeline Kahn (who played Empress Nympho), Brooks handed the role to tap dancer Gregory Hines.

 “Together we began a fierce collaboration on a song called ‘The Inquisition,” Brooks recalled.
 The rest is, well, history.
 In the final film, Brooks takes center stage during this segment, hamming it up as the grand inquisitor Torquemada.
 Meanwhile, Graham makes a cameo as one of the Jewish prisoners.

 It’s good to be the king, but language barriers aren’t much fun.
-Feeling that it’d be easier to shoot the French revolution chapter in English-speaking countries, Brooks chose Blenheim Palace as a stand-in for Versailles.
+Feeling that it would be easier to shoot the French Revolution chapter in English-speaking countries, Brooks chose Blenheim Palace in Woodstock, Oxfordshire, England—about 65 minutes northwest of London—as a stand-in for Versailles.
 Built in the early 18th century, Blenheim is where the Duke of Marlborough has historically resided.
 An architectural beauty, the palace has also made appearances in such films as The Libertine (2004) and Mission Impossible: Rogue Nation (2015) [PDF].

 Brooks himself claimed that History of the World’s budget—an estimated $11 million—exceeded that of his previous three films combined.
 Particularly expensive was the Inquisition scene, in which the set alone cost $1 million.
 By comparison, the entire budget of 1968’s The Producers was a paltry $941,000.

-With a title like History of the World, Part 1, you’d assume that a Part 2 would be hot on its heels.
-But Brooks has stated that he never intended to make a sequel.
-On June 7, 1981—just four days before the movie opened in theaters, the director weighed in on this subject in The New York Times.
+With a title like History of the World, Part I, you’d assume that a Part II would be hot on its heels.
+But Brooks stated several times in years past that he never intended to make a sequel.
+On June 7, 1981—just four days before the movie opened in theaters—the director weighed in on this subject in The New York Times.
 “Will there be a History of the World, Part 2?" he asked, rhetorically.
 “No. Maybe a Part 4, never a Part 2."